ksaj/ksaj.github.io/index.md

 Ignore this page for now.
 It is a WIP at least until I upload the content, which is still in editing mode.

-Anyway, here's a joke I like about LISP to tie you over: https://byrslf.co/lisp-f1258a476fc6
+Anyway, [here's a joke](https://byrslf.co/lisp-f1258a476fc6) I like about LISP to tie you over.

 ---
 ## A rant about tired old lie everyone likes to keep on spouting